bespokepost/html_test/README.md

 # Bespoke Post markup exercise

 Each month Bespoke Post delivers new boxes to our subscribers.
 This exercise is your chance to show us your HTML, CSS, & Javascript skills by creating a sample box page.
-There is a a PDF mockup of the page included in this repo.
+There is [a PDF mockup](https://github.com/bespokepost/html_test/raw/master/examples/mockup.pdf) of the page included in this repo and [a few annotated images](https://github.com/bespokepost/html_test/tree/master/examples).

 To complete this exercise, begin by cloning this repository.
 Your assignment is to build out this page using HTML, CSS, & Javascript.
 Some notes: